Environment: Journeys through a Changing World

 Womankind Worldwide 10 minutes.

-Record of a conference in Cairo at which Muslim and Orthodox Christian clergy refuted any links between religion and the practice of female genital mutilation, and urged others to condemn it.
-[Link to Womankind]
+Film using amateur footage of a conference in Cairo where Muslim and Orthodox Christian clergy refuted any links between religion and the practice of female genital mutilation, and urged others to condemn it.

 Nomad Productions for Open University various lengths.

-Short films for an Open University sociology course DVD.
+Short films for an Open University sociology course.
 A sociological analysis of the modern airport, showing how it relates closely to the course themes of security, conduct and attachment, using a trip through Stansted Airport as an example.
-[Link to Nomad Productions]

 Nomad Productions 65 minutes.